Skip to main content

 1. Identify your community service provider partners.
 This step is completed during the dosage probation implementation model's second (preparation) phase.
 The step’s activities (explained below) generally include establishing a community service provider subcommittee, gathering information about the programs offered in the community, collecting relevant data, and determining which providers are best suited to partner around dosage probation.

 2. Align community-based services with the dosage probation model.
 This step is completed during the dosage probation implementation model's third (planning) phase.
-The step’s activities generally include establishing partnership expectations, developing collaborative policies and procedures (such as those related to referrals, information sharing, and counting dosage), conducting an evidence-based practices fidelity assessment (such as the Correctional Program Checklist (CPC) or equivalent) of providers’ programs, and developing a follow-up process to assist community providers in strengthening their delivery of recidivism-reduction programming.
+The step’s activities generally include establishing partnership expectations, developing collaborative policies and procedures (such as those related to referrals, information sharing, and counting dosage), conducting an evidence-based practices (EBP) fidelity assessment (such as the Correctional Program Checklist (CPC) or equivalent) of providers’ programs, and developing a follow-up process to assist community providers in strengthening their delivery of recidivism-reduction programming.

 Establish Your Community Service Provider Subcommittee